Snowbound 2026 Has Changed Venues (an ode to New England ski retail)

 Maybe.

-Now that ski areas are offering high-end rentals and demos, that allows people to use higher performance skis while not having to buy them outright, especially if their annual number of ski visits is less than 10 days.
+Most importantly, ski areas have put an emphasis on high-end rentals and demos, which allows people to use higher performance skis while not having to buy them outright, especially if their annual number of ski visits is less than 10 days.
+Vail has introduced both a rental delivery service and "My Epic Gear", which allows passholders to reserve higher end hardgoods for use at EPIC resorts.
+The convenience of these services allows an already demo-conscious, higher end, skier to reserve skis for their trip(s), which opens up several obvious conveniences.

-That said, given all the things I've pointed out above, anyone still making money as a ski retailer in New England should be savvy enough to be able to survive as a ski shop, even after the potential loss of income from a folded SIA show, esecially if they put an emphasis on online sales while managing a smaller retail foot print.
+That said, given all the things I've pointed out above, anyone still making money as a ski retailer in New England should be savvy enough to be able to survive as a ski shop, even after the potential loss of income from a folded SIA show, esecially if they put an emphasis on online sales while managing a smaller, overall, retail foot print.

 In the end, who's the big loser from such a thing?